I’m a professional writer with a eulogy writing business. In this article, I’m going to show you the exact process I use to write my eulogies.

 a time to weep, and a time to laugh;

 a time to mourn, and a time to dance.

 Find more funeral and eulogy poems here.

 A memorable eulogy will often center around a good quote.
-Below are five of our favorites.
-You can find more in our collection of 20 Funeral Quotes for a Loved One’s Eulogy.
+Here are five of our favorites.

 - Don’t cry because it’s over, smile because it happened. – Dr. Suess